theme-next/theme-next.org/source/docs/theme-settings/index.md

 Edit {% label primary@theme config file %} and set the value of `rss`:

 * `false`: Disable RSS, which won't show links on page.
 * Leave Blank: Use Hexo to generate feed and insert links automatically.
-You may need to install {% exturl hexo-generator-feed https://github.com/hexojs/hexo-generator-feed %} plugin with npm firstly.
+You may need to install [hexo-generator-feed](https://github.com/hexojs/hexo-generator-feed) plugin with npm firstly.
 * Concrete URL: This means you have generate Feed in advance.

 ### GitHub Banner